fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v2.1.0/New-AzureRmApiManagementCertificate.md

 ```

 ## DESCRIPTION
-The **New-AzureRmApiManagementCertificate** cmdlet creates an Azure API Management certificate.
+The **New-AzureRmApiManagementCertificate** cmdlet creates an Azure API Management certificate which can be configured for authentication with backend.

 ## EXAMPLES